jonas27/istioKubTesting/helloService/README.md

 - **Volumes**: Are defined for a Pod and then on a container basis.<br />
 Only containers which need a volume should have access and volumes can be shared across containers.

+- **DNS**: address inside a namespace is just normal service name, outside namespace, the namespace needs to be referenced as well [here](https://kubernetes.io/docs/concepts/services-networking/service/#dns)

+- **Istio Requirements**: Istio requirements can be found [here](https://istio.io/docs/setup/kubernetes/spec-requirements/).
-- **Versions**: Versions are important for Istio to route traffic and are a requirement when running on Kubernetes [ref online](https://istio.io/docs/setup/kubernetes/spec-requirements/). <br />
+    - Versions are important for Istio to route traffic and are a requirement when running on Kubernetes. <br />

 ## Kinds
 - **Deployment**: Meant to replace *Replica Controller* as it provides more functions. <br />